core-wg/oscore/draft-ietf-core-object-security.md

 5. Compose the AEAD nonce

-   * If Observe is not used, Compose the AEAD nonce by XORing the context IV (Recipient IV with the first bit flipped) with the padded Partial IV parameter from the request.
+   * If Observe is not used, compose the AEAD nonce by XORing the context IV (Recipient IV with the first bit flipped) with the padded Partial IV parameter from the request.

-   * If Observe is used, Compose the AEAD nonce by XORing the context IV (Recipient IV with the first bit flipped) with the padded Partial IV parameter from the response.
+   * If Observe is used, compose the AEAD nonce by XORing the context IV (Recipient IV with the first bit flipped) with the padded Partial IV parameter from the response.

 5. Decrypt the COSE object using the Recipient Key.